 If you have a physical business, "near me" moments—when people are looking for a nearby business or product—are likely among your top mobile-centric searches.
 But you might find some unexpected ones, too.
 For example in the auto category, many of the most popular mobile-centric searches are related to the price of luxury cars (like "Audi R8 cost").1 Based on that insight, car brands could create mobile content that inspires people with big aspirations and big purchase intent.

 #2.
-Analyse the most popular questions asked of your brand
+Analyze the most popular questions asked of your brand

 Another clue to finding out what people want in the moment: Look at their questions.
 Ask your Google team or agency to find out the most common queries—beginning with words like "what," "when," and "how"—for your brand or category.
 Each of these queries is an opportunity for you to be there with useful answers.